 - Food: Tourist bars and restaurants can be found plentiful around Ben Nghe Street.
 If you are looking for a little more local flavor head over to Tru’ong Dinh Street near the hospital.

 - Tours: Aside from day trips to the tombs dotted on the edge of town, Hue is also a brilliant base to go on a day tour of DMZ, the Demilitarized Zone set up between communist North Vietnam and American-supported South Vietnam.
 It’s a haunting journey taking you along jungle that was completely destroyed by the infamous Agent Orange, to Khe Sanh Airbase which was the site of one of the fiercest battles between the North and the allies in the South, as well as Vinh tunnels where the local population lived for years during the war.
-While you can book these tours at a low price via your accommodation, here’s an example on Viator of what to expect and the chance to book ahead.
+While you can book these tours at a low price via your accommodation,see below for Hue Tours on Get Your Guide.